 Since shallow work is often linked to essential business admin, we can’t always remove it.
 But we can use smart tools to reduce the time and effort they require from us – often automating the majority of the slog.
 Here are just a few automatic solutions which dramatically reduce the time you spend on low-value tasks.

 If you’re really struggling to stay focused, use a healthy time pressure to help you buckle down.
 Productivity timers are great for this – making you work against the clock to stay disciplined and on-task.
 They force us to be accountable for each minute that passes, and unwittingly help structure our day into manageable chunks of work and rest.
 Beyond simply forcing discipline, a good productivity timer can also provide insight into how you work, helping you refine and improve your processes to become more effective in the long-term.
-Here are five of the best productivity timers to get you started.

 We’ve already mentioned the importance of taking clear breaks, but on top of these it’s a good idea to take regular “microbreaks” throughout the day.
 These are quick breaks of around two minutes or so, just to stretch or get a glass of water, which according to science can help reboot your brain and allow you to do deeper work for longer.
 Never work for more than 90 minutes without a break; if you’re in a flow state, a quick microbreak won’t hurt it.